nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Listing all persons : `list contact`

-Shows a list of all persons in the contact list.
+Shows a list of all contacts in the contact list if tags not specified.
+Otherwise, shows a list of contacts which contains one of the specified tags.

+Format: `list contact -t TAGNAME...`

+* Lists all contacts if no tags passed.
+* If tags argument passed, lists only contacts that contain one of the tags.

+Examples:
-Format: `list contact`
+* `list contact` to show all contacts.
+* `list contact -t recruiter` to show all contacts which have a recruiter tag.

 ### Deleting a person : `delete contact`